Facts on the Tiger Motifs of Tipu Sultan

 After the fall of Tipu Sultan in 1799, the British took possession of his royal treasury, which contained a number of valuable items, including the celebrated tiger throne and the mechanical tiger toy known as 'Tipu's Tiger'.
 The British discovered this toy tiger in the Rag Mahal, or music room, of Tipu Sultan's palace in Srirangapatna.

-The celebrated toy is a remarkable painted wooden automaton that depicts a life-sized tiger attacking a British soldier [or officer].
+The celebrated toy is a remarkable painted wooden automaton that depicts a life-sized tiger attacking a British soldier or officer.
 The man is lying on his back, as the tiger sinking its sharp teeth into his neck.
-What makes this toy even more impressive is the fact that it contains a pipe organ and an 18-note ivory keyboard within the body of the tiger.
+There is a pipe organ and an 18-note ivory keyboard within the body of the tiger.
 By turning the crank handle at the side of the tiger, the organ can be played, and the man's left hand moves up and down in response.
 But that's not all - the organ also produces a sound that resembles the cries of a dying man, intermixed with the roar of a tiger.
-It's a haunting and unforgettable experience that will leave you in awe.
 The organ pipes and ivory keyboard can be revealed by opening a flap near the handle.

-'Narrative Sketches of the Conquest of the Mysore: Effected by the British Troops and Their Allies' documents that Tipu's Tiger was "another proof of the deep hate, and extreme loathing of Tippoo Saib towards the English; this was a most curious piece of mechanism as large as life, representing a Royal Tiger in the act of devouring a prostrate European officer.
-Within the body of the animal was a row of keys of natural notes, acted upon by the rotation of certain barrels in the manner of a hand-organ, and which produced sounds intended to resemble the cries of a person in distress, intermixed with the horrid roar of the Tiger.
+'Narrative Sketches of the Conquest of the Mysore' documents that Tipu's Tiger was "another proof of the deep hate, and extreme loathing of Tippoo Saib towards the English; this was a most curious piece of mechanism as large as life, representing a Royal Tiger in the act of devouring a prostrate European officer.
+Within the body of the animal was a row of keys of natural notes, acted upon by the rotation of certain barrels in the manner of a hand-organ, and which produced sounds intended to resemble the cries of a person in distress, intermixed with the horrid roar of the tiger.
 The machinery was so contrived that while this infernal music continued to play, the hand of the European victim was often lifted up, and the head convulsively thrown back, to express the agony of his helpless and deplorable situation."

 Today, Tipu's Tiger remains one of the most popular exhibits at the Victoria and Albert Museum, attracting visitors from all over the world.
 Its intricate design and historical significance make it a true masterpiece of art and engineering.